TexasInstruments/edgeai-tidl-tools/README.md

 All the libraries and dependencies needed for TI SOC should already be packaged as part of the SDK.

-> [NOTE] Ensure that your TI SOC is supported as listed in the [Supported Devices and Runtimes](#supported-devices-and-runtimes) table above.
-Additionally, check [Current Version Compatibility](#current-version-compatibility) to check the supported SDK version.
+> [NOTE] Ensure that your TI SOC is supported as listed in the [Supported Devices and Compatibility](#supported-devices-and-compatibility) table above.
+Additionally, check [Version Compatibility](#version-compatibility) to check the supported SDK version.

 You have two options for setting up the EdgeAI TIDL Tools repository on your TI SOC: